taverianov/cloudlinux-documentation/docs/shared/elevate/README.md

 [ERROR]     /usr/local/cpanel/scripts/elevate-cpanel --continue
 ```

-This most commonly occurs in two cases:
+That most commonly occurs in two cases:
-* When a package repository configuration file not associated with any RPM packages can no longer be accessed on the post-upgrade system due to the changes in Yum variables;
+* When a package repository configuration file not associated with any RPM packages can no longer be accessed on the post-upgrade system due to the changes in Yum variables, like the OS version;
 * When a package repository configuration file associated with a RPM package was modified manually, and thus, not upgraded automatically during the process.

 Check the URL/mirrorlist of the mentioned Yum repository.
 Make sure it's accessible from the machine.